August 25, 20234 min read

 Generics in Rust with Monomorphization

-Generics in Rust is not like in any other mainstream programming language except for C++ and uses something called Monomorphization for compile-time generics.
-This approach is fantastic since it is zero cost but if we are not careful it can lead to code bloat.
-We discussed Rust’s runtime polymorphism in a different article.
+Generics in Rust work differently than in most mainstream programming languages (with the exception of C++), relying on a concept called Monomorphization for compile-time generics.
+This approach is fantastic since it is zero cost, but if we are not careful, it can lead to code bloat.
+We discussed Rust's runtime polymorphism in a different article.

-fn swap_int_elements(array: &mut [i32], index1: usize, index2: usize) {
+fn swap_elements<T>(slice: &mut [T], index1: usize, index2: usize) {

-if index1 < array.len() && index2 < array.len() {
+if index1 < slice.len() && index2 < slice.len() {

 }